“A cosy, cottagey country hotel in rustic Beaminster, 6 miles inland from the Jurassic Coast”

 - Extra beds

-Seat yourselves in the elegant dining room (Georgian panelling, crisp linens, candlelight and an Adam fireplace), or the more contemporary brasserie area (a light indoor-outdoor space that spills out of a garden room into a tent-like pavillion, and onto a patio terrace).
-In summer, the brasserie majors on alfresco dining, with sharing platters, pots and dips alongside good wine and chilled Prosecco.
-In winter, there is a plat du jour lunch special.
+Seat yourself in the elegant dining room (Georgian panelling, crisp linens, candlelight and an Adam fireplace), or the more contemporary brasserie area (a light indoor-outdoor space that spills out of a garden room into a tent-like pavilion, and onto a patio terrace).
 Traditional afternoon teas complete the picture.

 Breakfast includes a continental buffet alongside hot dishes like Eggs Benedict, smoked salmon, a full English and, the Chef’s special, the all-day snail breakfast - egg and bacon topped with locally-sourced snails.
+Make sure you save room for some freshly baked pastries - when we visited these appeared after the cooked breakfasts were served, which we found a little odd.
 Mueslis, breads and preserves are all homemade.

 - Children's meals